 Seeing objects nearby or at a distance improves

 The rate at which patients experience these improvements will vary, but generally progress is seen early in the therapy program.

 No. It has been used successfully in different forms for over 80 years and is taught in all optometry schools.
 But only a few doctors, such as Dr. Louie, choose to add an additional year of residency training specifically on treating binocular vision disorders through vision therapy.

-How long does Vision Therapy take?
-How much does Vision Therapy cost?
+How long does Vision Therapy take and How much does Vision Therapy cost?

 Dr. Eden plans every unit of vision therapy specifically for each patient.
 Since each case depends upon a patient’s diagnosis and severity, the length of treatment will vary person to person.
 A course of in-office therapy, includes weekly one-on-one sessions with Dr. Louie, periodic evaluations, and all materials necessary for home therapy.
 Most treatment programs last between 4 and 9 months, and the fee usually ranges between $2,500 to $5,000, but there are shorter and longer cases as well.
 Vision Therapy is not one-size fits all!
 Should you decide to have vision therapy with our office, we will explain in detail how many units would suffice for you, or your child, as well as briefly describe a few of our available payment options.